 This data source is unique such that it is the population, not samples, that is the subject of analyses.

-The targeted population is the Year 10 cohort in the administrative year 2019, whose academic records reached the government database in June 2019.
+The targeted population is the Year 10 cohort graduating in 2019.

-I excluded students without valid GPAs, and the subject “Norwegian as a Second Language” from my analyses, leading to a dataset of 60,618 observations and 12 teacher-assigned grades, 3 written- and 2 oral-exam grades.
+I excluded students without valid GPAs, and the subject “Sidemål” from my analyses, leading to a dataset of 60,618 observations and 12 teacher-assigned grades, 3 written- and 2 oral-exam grades.

 I employed partial credit models (PCMs) for my analyses.
 PCMs are the polytomous analogous of Rasch models.